Our impact

 • Accessibility reach: Percentage of interactions completed through screen readers, multilingual interfaces, or privacy-preserving channels

-UnGovr is a US based 501(c)(3) nonprofit.
+UnGovr is a nonprofit organization.
 We have no shareholders, no advertising, and no data monetization.
 We believe civic infrastructure should be accountable to the people it serves, not to investors.

 Our model is built for efficiency: